 - Consider how assets will vary with time: For instance, you may own property on the coast that is currently not worth much.
 Yet, if there are plans to develop that part of the coastline, or if a large employer plans to move there, property prices could soon rocket.

 - Work out your spending needs: If you do not pay all the bills, it can be easy to misunderstand how much everyday life can cost.
 Start tracking all expenses to gain a clear idea of what you will need to live post-divorce.

 - Consider long term costs: You may be young and healthy now, but as you get older, you are more likely to need health care.
 Make sure you allow for the cost of this.
 Ensure you plan for things like college fees when your children grow up.
 Consider what your earning potential will be, and if you need to retrain.
 If you plan to file for physical custody of your children, do not forget the cost of help to look after them so that you can work.

-Seek early legal advice if considering divorce.
+Seek early legal advice from a Chandler divorce lawyer if considering divorce.
 It allows you to create a clear exit plan and a successful financial future.